Flavio8699/Aerial-Systems/README.md

 # Aerial Systems
 This repository contains my Bachelor Semester Project 5 at the University of Luxembourg which is an iPad App for Drone Missions.
 The app was built using the SwiftUI framework.
+I continued working on the app as a student job during several months.

 * [Requirements](#requirements)
 * [Installation](#installation)